 Pre-entry Requirements for Transfer Students

-Depending on credits transferred, transfer students might need to sit for certain placement tests.
-Please check the information on Pre-entry Requirements for Freshman Students earlier in this section for details on placement tests and preparatory courses.
+Depending on credit hours transferred, transfer students might need to sit for certain placement tests.
+Please check the information on Pre-entry Requirements for First-Year Students earlier in this section for details on placement tests and preparatory courses.